-- It is a good rule to empty the water trap / smoke filtering unit at the end of every complete analysis or at least every 2 3 complete analyses. - Replace the filter of the water trap / smoke filtering unit if visibly dirty and/or impregnated with moisture. - Clean the smoke probe, unplugging it from the instrument, blowing air through the tubes in order to blow out any condensation left inside. - In order to avoid any bad friction between the parts and to keep a good tightness and elasticity of the instrument in general, it is advised to periodically lubricate all the sealing parts of the instrument itself and of the provided accessories with a thin layer of silicon like grease.
+- It is a good rule to empty the water trap / filter assembly unit at the end of every complete analysis or at least every 2 3 complete analyses. - · Replace the filter of the water trap / filter assembly unit if visibly dirty and/or impregnated with moisture. - Clean the flue gas probe, unplugging it from the instrument, blowing air through the tubes in order to blow out any condensation left inside.